josephbudd/kickwasm/README.md

 A rapid development, desktop application generator for go.
 It creates a browser based GUI and most of the main process golang and renderer html, golang wasm and css code for you.

+To summerize:

+It's [[kick|https://github.com/josephbudd/kick]] with wasm instead of javascript

 ## Version alpha

 kickwasm is working and still in a state of development.